mmakos/HPC/README.md

 * video_path - path to your video relative to running folder or to `/data/video` folder.
 * -d - if this option is selected, module will proceed depth frames as well.
 Select this option only when you proceed *.oni* file.
 * -v - view mode.
 Select this option when you only want to view your video (without estimating skeletons.
 Useful for viewing *.oni* files.
-* -p proceed - proceed mode.
+* proceed - proceed mode.
 Select this option when you want to code estimated skeletons to images. *Proceed* is name of folder where images will be saved (relative to `/data/images/` folder).

 #### viewImagesAsVideo.py
 Module shows skeleton images as video.